 Matthew J. Schneider, U.S. Attorney

-Matthew Schneider was appointed as Interim United States Attorney for the Eastern District of Michigan on January 5, 2018.
+Matthew Schneider was appointed as United States Attorney for the Eastern District of Michigan on May 4, 2018.

 As the United States Attorney, Mr. Schneider is the chief federal law enforcement official in the Eastern District of Michigan, which contains approximately 6.5 million people in 34 counties.
 The office is widely recognized for significant prosecutions involving international terrorism, violent crime, public corruption, environmental crime, financial fraud, drug trafficking, civil rights and numerous other criminal and civil matters.
 As the United States Attorney, Mr. Schneider manages more than 200 employees, including approximately 118 Assistant U.S. Attorneys in Detroit, Flint and Bay City.

 Prior to his appointment, Schneider was the Chief Deputy Attorney General for the State of Michigan.
 In that position, he supervised the office’s 40,000 ongoing cases and managed a budget of over $100 million in taxpayer funds.
 He had previously served as Chief Legal Counsel for the Michigan Office of Attorney General, where he was the lead counsel representing the Governor and the State of Michigan in the City of Detroit federal bankruptcy case.

 Schneider previously served as the Michigan Supreme Court’s Chief of Staff and General Counsel.
 Schneider provided overall direction for the administration of Michigan’s Judicial Branch of government and served as chief legal counsel to the Chief Justice and the Justices.